Usually, liability in law arises where someone negligently or intentionally causes a wrongdoing to another.

 - the tort of conversion, and

 - the law of bailment.

-Breach of contract also attracts strict liability.
+Breaches of agreements - contracts - also attract strict liability.
 However, it's not a tort.

-Damages for breach of contract are awards for the breach of contract, regardless of fault on the part of the offending party.
+Damages for breach of contract are awards for the breach of contract, regardless of fault on the part of the offending party, which are assessed by: